Another Perfect Murder

 We entered the living room and saw Suman lying on the floor in a pool of blood

 me from falling.
 We stepped back and called 100.
+Hearing my screams our neighbour's came in a couple of minutes.

-The police came in
+The police arrived in

-15 minutes and started their usual questions.
 The next 10 days were very

 painful.
 The forensic reports suggested the time of murder to be near about